A person wishing to acquire a Pennsylvania real estate license must:

 Available options vary depending on the location.
 Please consult the Course Schedule for class offerings for the location you prefer.

 Schlicher Kratz Institute offers these courses every month throughout the year.
 Morning, evening and/or weekend classes are available.
-The schedule varies depending on the location which includes Montgomeryville, Bensalem, Philadelphia, Reading and Clarks Summit.
+The schedule varies depending on the location which includes Montgomeryville, Bensalem, Philadelphia, and Reading.
 (Click here to view our Pre-Licensing Class Schedule).

-The total cost for the 2 courses and the books is $470.00.
-Tuition is $195.00 per course plus the cost of the required textbooks.
+The total cost for the 2 courses and the books is $545.00.
+Tuition is $195.00 for Fundamentals, $270 for Practice, plus the cost of the required textbooks.
 A student enrolling in both courses pays the texts and materials fee of $80.00 only once.
-The texts, Basic Principles of Real Estate, 12th edition and The 16 Day Real Estate Math Book, 9th edition, and the audio, The Vocabulary Words of Real Estate, are used for both FUNDAMENTALS and PRACTICE.
+The texts, Basic Principles of Real Estate, and The 16 Day Real Estate Math Book, and the audio, The Vocabulary Words of Real Estate, are used for both FUNDAMENTALS and PRACTICE.
 The License Review Preparation Course is an optional, but recommended, course designed to prepare you for the State Licensing Exam.
-The cost for the course including the book, Pennsylvania Real Estate Exam Preparation Manual, 10th edition, and materials is $100.00.
+The cost for the course including the book, Pennsylvania Real Estate Exam Preparation Manual, and materials is $100.00.
 If you wish to purchase the book without taking the prep course, the fee is $45.00.

-The student may register by mail, fax, email or telephone.
+The student may register by telephone, email, fax, or mail.
 Tuition must be paid in full when the class begins.
 We accept check, cash, Visa, MasterCard, and Discover.
 Checks should be made payable to: Schlicher-Kratz Institute.
 If enrolling by:

 - Email to the address on the application; or

 A criminal background check is required at the time that you apply for your license with the Real Estate Commission.
 It is NOT required in order to take the licensing exam or register with PSI.
-Residents of PA may complete a criminal background check online at: Pennsylvania Access to Criminal History Under the section titled: Credit Card Users, click on the link: Submit a New Record Check.
+Residents of PA may complete a criminal background check online at: Pennsylvania Access to Criminal History Click on the link: Submit a New Record Check.
 Once completed, background checks are valid for 90 days.

 The phone number for the Pennsylvania Real Estate Commission is 717-783-3658.
 Mailing Address: P.O.
 Box 2649, Harrisburg, PA 17105-2649 Physical Address: 2601 North Third Street, Harrisburg, PA 17110 Website: PA Real Estate Commission Email: RA-REALESTATE@pa.gov